child protection

 - Promote child rights through youth-led advocacy platforms

-- We protect childhoods—so every child can thrive.
+We protect childhoods — so every child can grow strong.